benchristelcom/benchristelcom.github.io/src/welcome.md

 ## Major Artifacts

+Projects I actively use and maintain.

 <div class="col-2"></div>

-- [Culture Machine](https://benchristel.github.io/tv) - TV / Radio, DJed by my digital ghost.
-Thousands of hand-picked videos to amuse, confuse, and delight you, played in a neverending random sequence.
+- [Culture Machine](https://benchristel.github.io/tv) - The digital equivalent of touching grass.
+Thousands of hand-picked YouTube videos to amuse, confuse, and delight you, played in a neverending random sequence.
 - [Druthers](https://druthers.app) - Instantly grok your group's priorities with a ranked-choice poll.
 A collaboration with [Gavin Morgan](https://gavmor.com).
 - [mdsite](https://benchristel.github.io/mdsite) - A modern generator for old-school static sites and HTML books.
 It turns any tree of [Markdown](https://daringfireball.net/projects/markdown/) files into a website, complete with auto-generated navigation links.
 - [marss](https://www.npmjs.com/package/marss) - A markdown-to-RSS converter.
 Turns your microblog or changelog into an RSS feed.